Mathilde Guérin's laurels(ix)

 In 2019, Olaf Grossebaf's distant cousin from Normandy will set up home in Montpellier, after completing her engineering degree in Strasbourg.
 Her domain of the gods?
 Chemistry "since adolescence" and biology "because the human body and everything that goes on in it fascinates me".
 Mathilde Guérin soon knew what she was looking for: "A thesis subject that would enable me to combine my two passions and that could be applied to healthcare."
 TheInstitut des biomolécules Max Mousseron in Montpellier and Cirimat in Toulouse offered her this opportunity, as part of a thesis funded by theInstitut Carnot chimie Balard Cirimat.

 Mathilde had already planned to take part in Ma thèse en 180 secondes when, as a student in a physics and chemistry preparatory class in Le Havre, she was already planning her thesis.
 "It's true that I've been thinking about this competition for a long time.
 I like to challenge myself, I like to popularize, I do it all the time with my family and friends, because I want to share what I do.
 It's also an opportunity to show the general public and young students the world of research... and why not arouse curiosity and, who knows, a vocation?
-Prior to this first experience, Mathilde had also successfully tried her hand at the "Ma thèse en 400 mots" (My thesis in 400 words ) competition organized by the University of Perpignan, where she also won the jury prize.
+Prior to this first experience, Mathilde had also successfully tried her hand at the "Ma thèse en 400 mots" (My thesis in 400 words) competition organized by the University of Perpignan, where she also won the jury prize.

 The secret of the magic potion

 As she awaits the national final on June 10, for which Mathilde Guerin has qualified, she is fine-tuning her text, working on her diction and applying the advice she received during the three days of training provided by the doctoral college last March: "We learned to better master the spoken word, the importance of silences, slides, the coherence of the text, I changed the script at least fifteen times...
-We meet doctoral students from other disciplines and we realize that popularization is not the same depending on whether you're doing quantum physics or the humanities. e.s from other disciplines, and you realize that popularization is not the same for quantum physics as it is for the humanities.
+We meet doctoral students from other disciplines and we realize that popularization is not the same depending on whether you're doing quantum physics or the humanities .e.s from other disciplines, and you realize that popularization is not the same for quantum physics as it is for the humanities.
 And beyond the competition, it's a great experience for our future careers.

 My thesis in 180 seconds (MT180)

 Organized each year by the CNRS in partnership with university presidents, "Ma thèse en 180 secondes " is an opportunity for doctoral students to present their research topic, in French and in simple terms, to a lay and diverse audience.
 In three minutes, each doctoral student has to give a clear, concise yet convincing presentation of his or her research project.
 With just one slide!
 The competition is inspired by the Three minute thesis (3MT®), developed at the University of Queensland in Australia.
-The concept was taken up in Quebec in 2012 by the Association francophone pour le savoir (Acfas), which decided to extend it to 20 French-speaking countries.
+The concept was taken up in Quebec in 2012 by the Association francophone pour le savoir (Acfas), which wanted to extend it to 20 French-speaking countries.